0/msc-thesis/README.md

 The following errors in the official version have been corrected on the `master` branch:

 * Missing coherent state prefactor in chapter 3 (SC-IVR).
 The prefactor was present in [the code](https://github.com/0/realtimepork/blob/3a3c1937c083618963fd0257c03124729d615611/realtimepork/correlation.py#L72) used to generate the data, but not in the text.
+* Flipped sign in eq.
+(C.8).
+The expression is only used squared, so the sign doesn't affect anything else.